skellner/skellner.github.io/projects/IMX455Tilt.md

 Adjusting tilt with a full frame sensor can be very demanding.
-I know that my [William Optics Cat 91](../gear/Cat91) is almost tilt-free so the main reason for tilt must be the camera itself.
+I know that my [William Optics Cat 91](../gear/Cat91) is almost tilt-free so the main reason for tilt must be the camera/sensor itself.

 # Measuring Tilt
 I used two ways to measure sensor tilt: [ASTAP](https://www.hnsky.org/astap.htm) and the [Aberration Inspector in N.I.N.A](https://nighttime-imaging.eu/).